Zeyu-Li/figma-docs/README.md

 Congrats on completing your first FigJam 🎉

-Using these simple interaction and the simple building block you can do anything your brain can storm up!
+Using these simple interactions and the simple building block you can do anything your brain can storm up!

 <a name=Sharing/Collaborating></a>

 ## Sharing/Collaborating

-To share your Figma file click on the blue share button on the header and it will being you to this popup.
+To share your Figma file click on the blue share button on the header and it will bring you to this popup.

 ![share](img/share.png)